Search This Blog

 If false vexatious racial accusations lead to legal action or psychological stress why shouldn't they be considered a crime?
 Historians seen in Harry and Meghan's docu-series may well have portrayed the Commonwealth as the new colonial-esque empire but, Meghan Markle's wedding veil was decorated with flowers representing the Commonwealth, countries to which she was to become a willing servant.

 With respect to the Sussex's, they once presided over Queen Elizabeth's Commonwealth Trust; equality of gender and support of it's youth was central to the job, but then, their Netflix historians pushed opposing views to the fact finding; both can't be correct—the Sussex's wouldn't have knowingly presided over a regime they knew was racist or colonial.
 They never stood for empire 2.0.
-Be that as it is, they did feel vexatious at the monarchy.
+Be that as it is, they did feel vexatious at the monarchy and made their public attacks.

 The focus of the Commonwealth is to maintain peace and to facilitate trade between member countries.
 It values democracy, promotes cooperation on environmental and economic issues, and finally, when a leader dies they vote for the next one.
 They all chose to vote for King Charles III.